Grenguar/translit-telegram-bot/README.md

 # translit-telegram-bot
-Bot for translating from latin letters and cyrilic letters.
+Telegram Bot for transliterating from Cyrillic to Latin letters.

+Can work in inline mode.
+You need to mention the bot in the chat and type the string.

+Find already deployed bot - **@translit_ru_bot**